-As leader of the orthopedics team for Sg2, Amanda provides expert insight on orthopedic and ambulatory surgery trends, national forecasts, service line optimization, and strategic planning for health care organizations across the country.
+As a leader of the orthopedics and surgery teams for Sg2, Amanda provides expert insight on orthopedic and ambulatory surgery trends, national forecasts, service line optimization, and strategic planning for health care organizations across the country.

 Amanda is a veteran in specialty services business management, beginning as a managed care analyst and then transitioning to hospital and clinic administration.
 Her health care industry experience spans nearly 20 years and includes leadership roles focused on hospital and clinic operations management, ambulatory surgery center operations and strategic planning, service line development, physician engagement strategies, strategic and financial analytics, and project management.